We're sometimes asked why we don't have the "best friend at work" question in our employee engagement surveys.

 If we want a question to assess how well managers facilitate close friendships at work, it seems odd to frame it around having a "best friend" because this is a term people reserve for a very singular and special relationship.
 Even in the narrower context of someone having a "best" friend at work, it seems odd to confuse people who might value a few colleagues as close friends but not have a singular "best" friend at work.

-It's not great practice to use absolute type words in survey questions (like best, or always or never) unless you have a very good reason for doing so, and it can have substantial impacts on statistical properties and response biases.
+It's not a great practice to use absolute type words in survey questions (like best, or always or never) unless you have a very good reason for doing so.
+Moreover, it can have substantial impacts on statistical properties and response biases.

 More importantly, we don't see any evidence that this sort of question is related to engagement or retention measures.
 When a client wishes to ask this question, we have instead advised them to ask if people have a "close" friend at work.
 This seems to match the intent of the question better anyway.